preaudc/tech-articles/FlumeFileChannel.md

 Flume is especially suitable for moving large amounts of log data and other streaming data from various sources to a centralized data store such as HDFS.

-This article describes an issue with the source data which blocks all data before it arrives in the sink.
-The solution uses a Flume Interceptor to clean the source data.
+This article describes an issue where several Flume agent get stuck for no apparent reason and stop writing data on HDFS.

+I will show you how to investigate and identify the issue, and how to solve it using Flume Interceptors.

 ## MyCompany Flume topology description